weinzbw/EECS-581-Final-Project/Sprint4/accounting.md

 * Added interaction texts when hovering over objects
 * Removed transparent boxes from front and back rooms
 * Updated the credits
+* Added back sounds
+* Changed how items are used (use arrow keys and enter)
+* Added help to pause menu
+* Updated README

 ---